lawloretienne/CryptoCoins/README.md

     * This is where code lives that spans across the different layers of the application
 * Data
-    * This is my data layer and consisted of the Room Database associated classes, the Network related classes including the RestaurantService interface, and the Repository class as well as the local and remote data sources
+    * This is my data layer and consisted of the Room Database associated classes, the Network related classes including the CoinsService interface, and the Repository class as well as the local and remote data sources
 * Domain
     * This is the domain layer and consists of the domain model as well as the domain mapper